quic-go/docs/content/docs/connect-udp/proxy.md

 weight: 1
 ---

-To create a MASQUE proxy server, the following steps are necessary:
+To create a CONNECT-UDP proxy server, the following steps are necessary:

 1. Set up an HTTP/3 server that defines an `http.Handler` for the URI template.
 2. Decode the client's request and create a socket to the target.